-I can’t expressed how delighted I feel every time I see one of our testers’ recipes on Leite’s Culinaria.
+I can’t express how delighted I feel every time I see one of our testers’ recipes on Leite’s Culinaria.
 Kinda like a proud papa.
 The group began about 20 years ago and has been going–and growing–ever since.
 At last count, it numbered more than 200, and some of the members have been with me for 18 years.
 That’s longer than most marriages I know.
 (Just saying…)

 For testing, we strip all of the recipes of any identifying information.
 So, none of the testers knows the identity of the author–whether it be a newbie like Jennifer or a lauded cookbook writer like Dorie Greenspan.
 That anonymity levels the playing field.
 And, when it came to this pasta, the testers loved it.

 And then it was my time to try the recipe.
 Um, what’s that term?
 You know, “humble pie?”
-Well, I had a big ole helping along side a sizable bowl of Jennifer’s Everything But the Kitchen Sink Pasta.
-Bottom line, The One and I loved it.
+Well, I had a big ole helping alongside a sizable bowl of Jennifer’s Everything But the Kitchen Sink Pasta.
+Bottom line: The One and I loved it.
 So much so, we ate it for lunch and dinner.
 For us, it’s the sweetness of the roasted tomatoes and the richness of the cream that brings the dish together.

 I’m going to assume that if it’s in your fridge, you like it.
 And if you like it, yes, it can be tossed into this dish.
 Now, if it’s something leafy or delicate like spinach, toss it in at the end of cooking.
 (You wouldn’t know it to look at the photos, but there’s a fair amount of radicchio in there, but it cooked down to nothing.)